wso2/docs-open-banking/en/docs/learn/ciba-auth-weblink-flow.md

 ### Sending CIBA Request

-1. Invoke the CIBA request available in the [Postman collection](https://www.getpostman.com/collections/34a4fa4b9184ae3b4821). (`login_hint` parameter inside the request object is default set to identify the user's email, Behaviour of this value can be customised by extending the `CIBAWebLinkAuthenticator` class and overriding `getAuthenticatedUsers()` method. )
+1. Invoke the CIBA request available in the [Postman collection](https://www.getpostman.com/collections/34a4fa4b9184ae3b4821).

+       - `login_hint` parameter inside the request object is default set to identify the user's email.
+       - Behaviour of this value can be customised by extending the `com.wso2.openbanking.accelerator.consent.extensions.ciba.authenticator.weblink.CIBAWebLinkAuthenticatorExtensionImpl` class and overriding it's methods.
+       - Please refer to `Custom CIBA Weblink Extension points` section for more information.

 2. The response is as follows: